 Is Ladakh safe to visit during unrest in Kashmir?

 Things can change in Kashmir overnight and there is no denying this fact.
-The often protests, stone pelting incidents do pose a worrisome threat but in all of this, there has rarely been any incident when a tourist was hurt.
-People of Kashmir know of the important of tourism in the region.
+The often protests, stone pelting incidents do pose a worrisome threat; but in all of this, people of Kashmir know of the importance of tourism in the region.
 Their very own livelihood depends on it heavily and they will do anything to ensure that their source of income does not get disrupted.
 They take extra care to not cause any unrest in areas that are popular among tourists.